phpstan/phpstan-src/UPGRADING.md

 ## Upgrading guide for end users

-The best way do get ready for upgrade to PHPStan 2.0 is to update to the **latest PHPStan 1.12 release** and enable [**Bleeding Edge**](https://phpstan.org/blog/what-is-bleeding-edge).
+The best way to get ready for upgrade to PHPStan 2.0 is to update to the **latest PHPStan 1.12 release** and enable [**Bleeding Edge**](https://phpstan.org/blog/what-is-bleeding-edge).
 This will enable the new rules and behaviours that 2.0 turns on for all users.

 Also make sure to install and enable [`phpstan/phpstan-deprecation-rules`](https://github.com/phpstan/phpstan-deprecation-rules).